Mar972310/AREP_APPLICATION-SERVERS_OBJECT-META-PROTOCOLS_IOC-PATTERN_REFLECTION/README.md

-# Web Framework for REST Services and Static File Management
+# Web server with IoC Framework

-This project extends an existing web server into a full-featured framework, enabling REST backend services alongside static file management.
-It provides tools for defining REST services with lambda functions, handling query parameters, and specifying static file locations, simplifying modern web application development.
+This project extends an existing web server into a full-featured framework, similar to Apache, focused on Java.
+It now uses annotations instead of lambda functions to define REST services.
+The server is capable of delivering HTML pages and PNG images.
+Additionally, it provides an Inversion of Control (IoC) framework for building web applications from POJOs, simplifying the development of modern and modular applications.

 ## Getting Started